-We begin with the AA-stacked bilayer WSe$_2$, where every W and Se atom in the top layer is located on top of the same type of atom in the bottom layer.
+We begin with the AA-stacked bilayer WSe$_2$, where every W and Se atom in the top layer are located on top of the same type of atom in the bottom layer.
 Twisting by a small angle $\theta$ (Figure~\ref{fig1}a), a long-wavelength moir\'e pattern with concomitant moir\'e Brillouin zone (mBZ) (see Figure~\ref{fig2}a) emerges.
 Due to the strong spin-valley locking, the topmost valence bands of each monolayer (schematically shown in Figure~\ref{fig2}b) exhibit solely spin-$\uparrow$ character in the $K$ valley and spin-$\downarrow$ in the $K'$ valley \cite{Wu_1}.
-The top- and bottom-layer valence bands hybridize in each valley through interlayer tunneling, which leads under twisting to minibands at low energies.
+The top- and bottom-layer valence bands hybridize in each valley through interlayer tunneling, which leads, by twisting the two layers, to minibands at low energies.

 A useful strategy to describe the noninteracting band structure associated with the long-wavelength moir\'e potential is the continuum model \cite{Santos,Bistritzer,Pan_1,Wu_1,Devakul}; see Supporting Information.
-For demonstrative purpose, the moir\'e bands at $\theta=5^\circ$ obtained by the continuum model are presented in Figure~\ref{fig2}c.
-Our result is consistent with large-scale {\it ab initio} calculations at a nearby angle of $\theta=5.08^\circ$ \cite{Devakul,LWang}.
-We below focus on a range of twist angles around $\theta=5^\circ$, namely $3.5^\circ \leq \theta \leq 6.5^\circ$, in light of recent experiments \cite{LWang,Ghiotto}.
-At first glance, only the topmost band seems to play a role for hole filling up to $n=1.8$; see dashed lines in Figure~\ref{fig2}c.
+Our moir\'e bands in Figure~\ref{fig2}c are consistent with large-scale {\it ab initio} calculations at a nearby angle of $\theta=5.08^\circ$ \cite{Devakul,LWang}.
+We below focus on $\theta$ in a range of $3.5^\circ \leq \theta \leq 6.5^\circ$, in light of recent experiments \cite{LWang,Ghiotto}.
+At first glance, only the topmost band seems to play a role for hole filling up to $n \simeq 1.8$; see dashed lines in Figure~\ref{fig2}c.